Upgrading CDH 4 Using Packages

 Deploy Client Configuration Files

-1. On the Home > Status tab, click to the right of the cluster name and select Deploy Client Configuration.
+- On the tab, click to the right of the cluster name and select Deploy Client Configuration.